Peter and Trudy Channer

 “When I saw Laura walking down the aisle, it was just one of the best moments of my life.
 It was just a…

-As the presenting sponsor, we are pleased to welcome you to London’s premier event, Tastings, in support of London Health Sciences Centre (LHSC).
+As the presenting partner, we are pleased to welcome you to London’s premier event, Tastings, in support of London Health Sciences Centre (LHSC).
 It has been an honour to be directly involved in this spectacular event.
 We look forward to seeing you there on May 3.

 Jon Seabrook, CIBC Private Wealth Management:

 “My wife Krista and I have witnessed firsthand how our support for LHSC has made an impact to those in need.
 We have chosen to financially support a number of key initiatives within LHSC that have fostered investments…